falcosecurity/falco/proposals/20200828-structured-exception-handling.md

 ### Implementation

-Each exception can be thought of as an implicit "and not (field1=val1 and field2=val2 and...)" appended to the rule's condition.
+Each exception can be thought of as an implicit "and not (field1 cmp1 val1 and field2 cmp2 val2 and...)" appended to the rule's condition.
 In practice, that's how exceptions will be implemented.

 When a rule is parsed, the original condition will be wrapped in an extra layer of parentheses and all exception values will be appended to the condition.
 For example, using the example above, the resulting condition will be:

 ```
-(<Write below binary dir condition>) and not ((proc.name=apk and fd.directory=/usr/lib/alpine) or (proc.name=npm and fd.directory=/usr/node/bin) or (container.image.repository=docker.io/alpine and fd.directory=/usr/libexec/alpine))
+(<Write below binary dir condition>) and not ((proc.name = apk and fd.directory = /usr/lib/alpine) or (proc.name = npm and fd.directory = /usr/node/bin) or (container.image.repository = docker.io/alpine and fd.directory startswith /usr/libexec/alpine))
 ```

 The exceptions are effectively syntatic sugar that allows expressing sets of exceptions in a concise way.